The Hollywood sign

 No matter how much we love the beach and palm trees, we also wanted to see the Hollywood sign.
 Many of the paths that you have previously been able to walk up to the sign had been closed, so we went online to see where the best lookout was.
 Several websites recommended Lake Hollywood Park in order to see the sign as close as possible.

-We followed the recommendations and drove with Ari to the lake, from where the view to the sign was amazing.
+We followed the recommendations and drove to the lake, from where the view to the sign was amazing.
 There weren’t many people, so fortunately we didn’t have to fight to take pictures.
 The park in front of the sign was not very large and consisted mostly of everything from a lawn, so the purpose of our trip was to get close to the sign, which succeeded.

 There are hiking trails that take you right up behind the sign, but we didn’t quite know where they started.
 If you are fresh and want a hike in the sun, then I think you should try to find the way to the top.
 However, we were completely satisfied with the view from Lake Hollywood Park, which is easy to get to by car.

 When we were in L.A., we were fortunate to live with George’s friend Ari, who had a cool apartment near Venice Beach.
 Thus, it was obvious to visit the beach several times.
 From the apartment we walked towards the Venice Canals and crossed over one of the bridges, before we reached the road.
 From there we walked past the large, beautiful houses in the rich area, right down to the fine sand.